So what is all the fuss about?

 - upgrade and maintain marae to be warm, dry and functional

 - establish hauora or community groups to help people with social services such as budgeting, parenting, nutrition etc

 The sky is the limit but we need your help.
 And we need it today.

 Ok, how can I help?

 We’ve had hundreds of whānau get on board by registering online and for this, he mihi nui kia koutou!

 Now we just need to encourage the rest of our whānau to do the same by going to our online registration page from the homepage.

 The registration page will ask you for your name, your link to Ngāti Hinerangi such as your mother or grandfather.
 It will then ask you the name and birth date of any of your children enabling us to add them to the register giving them the right to any benefits that should come out of this settlement.

 The form will also ask if you have any skills or qualifications that may make you a strong candidate for getting even more involved.

-We hate to rush you into this but your help is needed urgently with negotiations underway.
+We hate to rush you into this but your help is needed urgently with negotiations almost complete and the ratification process just around the corner.
 Please, take a look over the website and contact us if you have any more questions.